Blunt10K/temp_reading/README.md

 #### - OneWire (Arduino)
 #### - DallasTemperatures (Arduino)
 #### - PySerial (Raspberry Pi)
+#### -

 ## Measurements
-Temperature readings are logged at the top of each minute.
+Temperature readings are logged at the top of each minute and logged into a MySQL database.

-Every minute, the temperature data is saved to a log file.
+## Visualisation
+The visualisation is realised in a dashboard developed using Plotly Dash.
+The dashboard includes live data from the temperature sensor and historical data from the database.